nesquikm/the_logger/README.md

 );
 ```

+## Viewing logs

+You can view logs in console while debugging your app.
+Also you can add sending logs to server by adding custom logger or by using `writeAllLogsToJson` method, which writes all logs to compressed file that you can send by email or 'share' it in any other way.
+To view exported logs, you can use [TheLoggerViewer](https://nesquikm.github.io/the_logger_viewer).

 ## Testing

 This package includes several unit tests for its features.
 To run the tests, use the following command: